Which emergency backup generator is right for you?

 Home standby generators or portable?

-There are two types of generators: home standby and portable.
+There are two types of generators for home use: home standby and portable.
 Each carries benefits and drawbacks, so make an informed decision based on the geography of your home and how much power you'll need if the lights go out.

 Home standby generators